 But while the two parties’ willingness to explore a potential purchase had expired by the end of spring of 2015, their involvement would go on for much longer.
 In January 2017, Olaplex filed a trade secret misappropriation, patent infringement, and breach of contract lawsuit against L’Oreal, and a bitter, transnational legal battle centering on blatant theft and “corporate greed” was born.

 In its suit, which was filed in a Delaware federal court, Olaplex claimed that less than a year after the May 2015 meeting, L’Oreal introduced its own hair bonding system.
-In doing so, Olaplaex claimed that L’Oreal had “willfully copied [its] technology without authorization to create three slavish knockoff [products],” and in the process, not only ran afoul of the legally-binding confidentiality agreement it signed but also infringed two of Olaplex’s patents.
-L’Oreal’s actions, the now 5-year old Olaplaex argued, were part of a “willful and wanton” scheme to “deliberately … injure Olaplex’s business and improve its own.”
+In doing so, Olaplex claimed that L’Oreal had “willfully copied [its] technology without authorization to create three slavish knockoff [products],” and in the process, not only ran afoul of the legally-binding confidentiality agreement it signed but also infringed two of Olaplex’s patents.
+L’Oreal’s actions, the now 5-year old Olaplex argued, were part of a “willful and wanton” scheme to “deliberately … injure Olaplex’s business and improve its own.”

 The suit was not entirely unprecedented, as Olaplex had filed a similar suit against L’Oreal in the United Kingdom in late 2016, but this was a striking site, nonetheless, in that it was the start of yet another David v.
 Goliath battle, as Olaplex so aptly described it, a case that, as of this week, David won.